 Him: It doesn’t have to be.
 “They” can refer to one person.
 We’re so used to assuming “he” first, and we’re cool with “she.”
-For example, rampant sexism means we also say “guys” in a room with both guys and girls.
+For example, rampant sexism means we also say “guys” in a room with both guys and girls and even argue that it is gender neutral.
 But he and she aren’t the only pronouns.
 “They/them” and “ze/zir” exist as gender neutral pronouns as well.

 Her: This is gonna take me some time to get used to.